 Loading...

-A data-driven analysis of 10,000+ D&D character names revealing the naming patterns, trends, and preferences that players actually choose at the table.
+A data-driven analysis of 10,000+ D&D character names showing what players actually choose at the table.

 Every D&D campaign starts the same way: a player stares at a blank character sheet, cursor blinking on the name field, and freezes.
 We've all been there.
 But what do players actually end up choosing?
 To find out, we collected and analyzed 10,000 D&D character names from online campaigns, forums, and community submissions.
-The results reveal fascinating patterns about how players approach one of the most personal decisions in tabletop gaming—and shed light on the psychology behind why certain fantasy names resonate while others fall flat.
+The results show how players approach one of the most personal decisions in tabletop gaming and connect to the psychology behind why certain fantasy names resonate while others fall flat.

-This isn't a guide full of opinions—it's a data-driven deep dive into the naming choices real players make.
+This is a data-driven look at the naming choices real players make.
 From racial naming conventions to class-based phonetic preferences, we broke the numbers down so you can make smarter, more informed choices for your next character.
 Whether you're building a name from scratch or need inspiration from our barbarian name generator, the data tells a compelling story.

 Elven names overwhelmingly favor soft consonants and vowel-rich constructions.
 Names like Aelindra, Thalion, and Sylvaris appear repeatedly with minor variations.
-If you're exploring the best elven names, our data confirms that authentic-sounding elf names average 8.9 characters and end in vowels 73% of the time.
+If you're exploring the best elven names, our data shows that elf names average 8.9 characters and end in vowels 73% of the time.
 For a detailed breakdown, see our guide to high elf vs dark elf naming differences.
-Dwarven names, by contrast, cluster around hard stops and guttural sounds—our dwarf name collection reflects the same patterns we found in player data.
+Dwarven names, by contrast, cluster around hard stops and guttural sounds.
+Our dwarf name collection reflects the same patterns we found in player data.

 While race determines the linguistic flavor of a name, class shapes its emotional register.
 We found that 82% of top-rated character names align phonetically with their class archetype.
 Here's what the numbers reveal across major class groups: